-Hotel Indigo Edinburgh – Princes Street
+Hotel Indigo Edinburgh – Princes Street, an IHG Hotel

 The former Royal British Hotel was a Victorian property and large elements of this period are visible throughout the communal spaces and specifically in the restaurant which was originally the ballroom of the hotel.
-Move to the upper floors of the property and rooms have been given a soft contemporary finish (think Harris Tweet, cashmere, and pastel grays on the walls to reflect the local architecture).
-Fun little nods to the cities rich literary history are dotted throughout the property like room numbers embossed and engraved in genuine book leather, to the menu’s in the restaurant laid out in a novel format complete with plot, protagonist and conclusion, this is anything but another characterless chain hotel.
+Move to the upper floors of the property and rooms have been given a soft contemporary finish (think Harris Tweet, cashmere, and pastel greys on the walls to reflect the local architecture).
+Fun little nods to the city’s rich literary history are dotted throughout the property like room numbers embossed and engraved in genuine book leather, to the menus in the restaurant laid out in a novel format complete with plot, protagonist and conclusion, this is anything but another characterless chain hotel.

 Location